kwaledesign/Style-Docs/README.md

 The prototype phase is the final stage prior to integration with the backend platform.
 These can remain relatively low-fidelity or plugin design elements from the previous stages.
 At this stage of the process layouts can be thoroughly tested.

 ## Customize
 Style-Docs can easily be customized to integrate any documentation requierments.
 The primary template pages are written in markdown so adding an additional page is as easy as creating a new named markdown file and adding Jinja include statements to pull in anything you want.
 Any unneeded pages can simply be deleted.
-To update navigation to reflect your changes, open up <code>_template.html</code> and make any necessary edits - just remember to link to the generated <code>.html</code> files, not the </code>.md</code> files directly.

-If you open up the <code>includes/</code> directory, you'll find both a <code>_header.html</code> and a <code>_footer.html</code>.
-These partials are used to build the header and footer for each page within your site.
-You may add any additional directories or files necessary to build out your Style-Docs however you want.

 # Guidelines for designing in the browser